 The current cohort of the Aspiring Leaders Programme (ALP3) began their journey at Brathay in September 2017 and they will be involved for the next 3 years until June 2020.
 The programme is a once in a lifetime chance for future community leaders to get the training and support they need to excel.
-Participants end up with a degree in Social Enterprise Leadership – and it’s all paid for with generous funding from the Francis C Scott Charitable Trust, Rathbones, Langdale Leisure and the Sir John Fisher Foundation.
+Participants end up with an Honours degree in Social Enterprise Leadership – and it’s all paid for with generous funding from the Francis C Scott Charitable Trust, Rathbones, Langdale Leisure, Rathbones and the Sir John Fisher Foundation.

 Looking ahead, if you are:

 - working/volunteering for a local charity or social enterprise